When was the last time you felt at ease?

 We all have many parts inside ourselves that attempt to deal with trauma.

-All these parts mean well.
-All these parts want to help you… but they often don’t really know how.
+There may be wounded parts, parts that keep you going through everyday life, parts that try to numb you, or perfectionist parts.
+They mean well and want to help, but they often don’t really know how.
 They keep trying and trying, doing everything they can to keep you going.

 What if there were healing for all parts of you?